InseeFr/Eno/README.md

 ### Prior :

-First you must install Apache Ant.
+ * Apache Ant.
 You can download Ant from Apache, see also : [Ant Apache](http://ant.apache.org/)

-Donwload source code from github.com.
+ * Source code from github.com.

 Then you have to donwload Java Libraries :